redhat-developer/odo/docs/proposals/event-notification.md

 ### App status notification via `odo component status -o json` and `odo log --follow`

 In general, within the execution context that odo operates, there are a few ways for us to determine the application status:
-1) Can the application be pinged at its exposed URL?
+1) Will the application respond to an HTTP/S request sent to its exposed URL?
 2) What state is the container in? (running/container creating/restarting/etc -- different statuses between local and Kube but same general idea)
 3) In the application log, specific hardcoded text strings can be searched for (for example, OpenLiberty outputs defined status codes to its log to indicate that an app started.)